• Log in

 Guerilla marketing campaigns can come in many forms, from street art and viral videos to publicity stunts, as long as they generate widespread attention and word-of-mouth promotion without spending large advertising budgets.

 Guerilla marketing campaigns are rare in the wild, but when you see one, it leaves a lasting impression.
-Such was Australian beer company Furphy’s ‘What the Truck?!’ campaign in 2022.
+Such was Australian beer company Furphy’s ‘What the Truck?!’ recent, award-winning campaign.

 To promote its Furphy Crisp Lager, the brand secretly wedged a 7.8-tonne beer truck between two skyscrapers in Sydney just to be found by dumbfounded commuters in the morning.
 However, due to its absurdity, the word about the campaign managed to spread beyond the country walls, and the pictures were shared all over the internet, increasing the brand recognition.